 It consists of 4 polypeptide chains:

 - Two heavy chains(H-chain):- 440 amino acid long

 - Two light chains (I- chain):- 220 amino acid long

-Vr: It stands for variable region.
+Vr: It stands for the variable region.
 It is present on the terminal ends of both h-chain and l- chain of an antibody, which is variable in nature.
-In each class of immunoglobulin, variable region differs, called as hypervariable region (5-10 amino acid long).
+In each class of immunoglobulin, variable region differs and called the hypervariable region (5-10 amino acid long).

-Fab: It stands for fragment antigen binding-site that found in the N-terminus region of an antibody, two variable region form one antigen-binding site.
+Fab: It stands for fragment antigen binding-site, which is found in the N-terminus region of an antibody.
+The two-variable regions form one antigen-binding site.